dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Destructuring via rest elements

-In some situations involving array destructuring, we might want to collect the rest of the elements into a separate array.

-The result is similar to Array.prototype.slice(), as shown below:

-const [a, b, ...arr] = [1, 2, 3, 4, 5, 7];
-console.log(a, b);
-console.log(arr);

-The console would display the values 1, 2 and [3, 4, 5, 7].

-Variables a and b take the first and second values from the array.
-After that, because of the rest syntax presence, arr gets the rest of the values in the form of an array.
-The rest element only works correctly as the last variable in the list.
-As in, you cannot use the rest syntax to catch a subarray that leaves out the last element of the original array.

-Use a destructuring assignment with the rest syntax to emulate the behavior of Array.prototype.slice(). removeFirstTwo() should return a sub-array of the original array list with the first two elements omitted.
+# Use Destructuring Assignment to Pass an Object as a Function's Parameters

+In some cases, you can destructure the object in a function argument itself.

+Consider the code below:

+const profileUpdate = (profileData) => {
+const { name, age, nationality, location } = profileData;

+}

+This effectively destructures the object sent into the function.
+This can also be done in-place:

+const profileUpdate = ({ name, age, nationality, location }) => {

+}

+When profileData is passed to the above function, the values are destructured from the function parameter for use within the function.

+Use destructuring assignment within the argument to the function half to send only max and min inside the function.

 ## Tests

-Waiting: removeFirstTwo([1, 2, 3, 4, 5]) should be [3, 4, 5]
+Waiting: stats should be an object.
-Waiting: removeFirstTwo() should not modify list
+Waiting: half(stats) should be 28.015
-Waiting: Array.slice() should not be used.
+Waiting: Destructuring should be used.
-Waiting: Destructuring on list should be used.
+Waiting: Destructured parameter should be used.